 - Financial performance: High-performing companies are always thinking about growth and expansion.
-Growth plans could mean that the HR team will be called upon to oversee a major recruitment initiative.
+Growth plans could mean the HR team will be called upon to oversee a significant recruitment initiative.

-HR leaders should try to form a strong connection with executive leadership.
+HR and Recruiting leaders should establish a strong connection with executive leadership.
 This way, you’ll know what lies ahead for your company – and what that means for your recruitment strategy.